This post may include affiliate links; see our disclosure policy.

 Step 3: Cover and cook 2 minutes more.
 Covering the broccoli at the end locks in the moisture and steams it, helping it to get fully cooked through and tender instead of more browned.

-The key to great tasting sauteed broccoli is the seasonings!
+The key to making this side dish great is the seasonings!
 First and foremost, make sure to salt it perfectly to taste.
-Then to accessorize, we used sliced green onion, Italian seasoning, and garlic powder (see the recipe below).
-If you have a lemon, topping with lemon zest gives it the perfect zing!
+Then, to accessorize, I used sliced green onion, Italian seasoning, and garlic powder (see the recipe below).
+Topping with lemon zest gives it the perfect zing if you have a lemon!
 Here are a few more ideas for flavoring:

 • Grated Parmesan or Pecorino Romano cheese